jnstockley/AddressBookREST/README.md

 # AddressBookREST

+## Version 3.0
+I have released a pre-relase version of version 3.0 under the releases tab.
+This version has improvements and feature changes.
+To learn more visit the released tab!

 ## Version 2.6
 Version 2.6 has been released!
 This update supports the new backend and AES encyrption and decryption!
 The next update I plan on optimizing the code since update has some unsuded code and was rushed.
 The REST API is still functional but needs improvement!
 Look for a version 2.7!